emard/filament-sensor/README.md

     ---------
     -=GND, +=+5V, s=signal

-    HALL sensor Honeywell SS495A, on package is written 95A pinout looking at pins, plastic case at the back
+    HALL sensor Honeywell SS411P or SS495A
+    on package is written 411P or 95A pinout looking at pins, plastic case at the back
       _______
      / + - o \